camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-variable-instance-binary.html.md

 ---

-Retrieves the binary content of a single historic variable by id.
+Retrieves the content of a single historic variable by id.
+Applicable for variables that are serialized as binary data.

 Method